 How does Biodiversity Net Gain (BNG) work?

-When a local authority applies a biodiversity net gain policy, developers will be required as part of their planning consent to demonstrate a ‘net gain’ over a specified period (usually 30 years).
+Under the national biodiversity net gain policy, many developments, as part of their planning consent, will need to demonstrate a ‘net gain’ over a specified period (30 years).

-Biodiversity net gain can often be delivered within a development site.
-Where this is not possible, an offset or compensation charge may be applied per ‘biodiversity unit’ lost which is then used to create the ‘net gain’ elsewhere.
+Biodiversity net gain can often be delivered within a development site (‘on-site’’).
+Where this is not possible, an offset or compensation charge may be applied per ‘biodiversity unit’ lost which is then used to create the ‘net gain’ elsewhere (‘off-site’).

 Our policy on accepting offsets